Skip to content

 Galahad’s cheeks reddened.
 It was so easy to make him blush.
 Maybe that was why they were friends.

 A tall man with a too-charming smile on his tanned face followed Morgan.
 The Head of Internal Audit wore a daring purple tie to set off his standard black suit and white shirt.
-Neatly trimmed dark stubble precisely followed the line of his jaw.
 His stubble and perfectly styled hair disguised a chin that was too narrow and a forehead that was too broad.
 He was competent, as far as Arthur knew, but he wished his sister had better taste in lovers.
 She was going to get her heart broken again, assuming she still had a heart under her bitterness.

 Galahad frowned as the two of them disappeared into her office.